tessatanjr/SC1015-mini-project/README.md

 The database for this project was extracted from Kaggle.
 It has 355630 Data points and it contains features of network flow characteristics and statistics.
 The data is split into four categories, software labelled ‘Android adware’, ‘Android Scareware’, ‘Android SMS Malware’ and ‘Benign’.
 These will be the response variables we will be examining, where the remaining variables in our dataset will act as listed predictors that we will be using in this study.

 # 2. [Data Preparation and Cleaning](../SC1015-mini-project/)
-  In this section of the project, we prepared and cleaned the kaggle dataset.
-We split the dataset into 4 other types and (1) EDA and (2) Dimension reduction in the later sections.
+  In this section of the project, we prepared and cleaned the kaggle dataset to be used in (1) EDA and (2) Dimension reduction in the later sections.
 We performed the following:

   **1. Preliminary Feature Selection:**